Flundrahn/web-api-integration-testing/README.md

 # Integration Testing ASP.NET Core 6 Web API

 The following text is written in the style of a blog and not a traditional readme, which is why it is quite verbose, but hopefully helpful for anyone who would like to learn about this subject, as I did.
 The reader who is only interested in the implementation should focus on the code snippets below, or if experienced could go straight to the code in the test- and api-project.
 Enjoy.

 ## Introduction

 Let's start simple.
 What is an integration test?

 It can be understood in contrast to unit tests, which test only one function at a time, isolating it from its environment, controlling the input and state, then examining the result.
 Unit testing is a science.

 Integration testing however is black magic.

-Not really, but it involves so many parts it that when we first learned about it during early days of the [Salt .NET Fullstack Bootcamp](https://www.salt.study/our-hubs/stockholm/code-bootcamps), it did seem like black magic.
+Not really, but it involves so many parts it seemed that way when we first learned about it in the early days of the [Salt .NET Fullstack Bootcamp](https://www.salt.study/our-hubs/stockholm/code-bootcamps).

-I recently took a course called `ASP.NET Core 6 Web API: Best Practices` on the magnificent website [Pluralsight](https://app.pluralsight.com/) and the veteran dev Steve Smith who held the course, did indeed describe integration testing in ASP.NET as "so easy, there is no excuse not to do it".

 Bless you Steve, I hope I will be like you one day (triple namaste emoji).

 The goal of this blog post is for the reader and also the author to understand integration tests as a science, and learn how to leverage some of the tools supplied to us by ASP.NET and EF Core.

 ## Disclaimer

 I will make a lot of statements here, I gone did my best to make sure everything is accurate but my experience is limited and so is time.
 Therefore, reader beware the risk that I say some incorrect or incomplete tings.
 There, now I am free.

 ## What It Is

 An integration test is making sure that the parts of a program work together, one picks a chain of units to test, inputs in one end, and asserts the result on the other end.

 The environment must still be controlled, so the principle is similar to a unit test but the reality is more complex, the tests run slower and we encounter many different combinations of units and inputs to test.
 Too many!
 We will work smart, have trust in our unit tests, and greatly limit the number of integration tests we run.